liske/snmd-core/doc/customize.rst

 .. hint::
     Remember that SVG elements have some custom CSS attributes.
 You need to use the :code:`stroke` and :code:`fill` properties to change their color, they do not have a :code:`color` or :code:`background` property.
-A overview of styling properties can be found in the `Scalable Vector Graphs W3C Recommendation <https://www.w3.org/TR/SVG/styling.html>`_.
+An overview of styling properties can be found in the `Scalable Vector Graphs W3C Recommendation <https://www.w3.org/TR/SVG/styling.html>`_.